PlanktoScope/proposals/README.md

 [github.com/PlanktoScope](https://github.com/PlanktoScope) organization.
 It also includes changes with consequences for backwards-compatibility of the PlanktoScope hardware and software.
-Proposals are appropriate in the following examples:
+Proposals are appropriate in the following cases, and also in other cases:

 - Add or change a project process.